ADHD Assessments now available at Momwell!LEARN MORE

 Another powerful anger management tool for parents that can help us navigate tough situations is becoming aware of our body’s role in anger and the way we interact with our children.

-Dr. Dan said the body tells the brain what your emotional meaning is at any given time.
+Dr. Siegel said the body tells the brain what your emotional meaning is at any given time.
 He shared that there was an experiment done where people read a story while holding a pencil with their lower lip or with their upper lip.

 The body tells the brain what your emotional meaning of a situation is.

 When holding the pencil with the lower lip, it puts your face into a pout, while holding a pencil with the upper lip is similar to a smile.
-This impacted the way the readers interpreted the story—the ones who held the pencil with their lower lip perceived the story as sad, while the ones who held it with their upper lip perceived it as happy.
+This impacted the way the readers interpreted the story: the ones who held the pencil with their lower lip perceived the story as sad, while the ones who held it with their upper lip perceived it as happy.
 Their brain’s understanding changed based on their facial expression.

 We can use this to our advantage in parenting, especially when we’re in conflict with our children or starting to feel angry.
-Dr. Dan said that when we talk to our children while standing up, we’re positioned above our children.
+Dr. Siegel said that when we talk to our children while standing up, we’re positioned above our children.
 They look up at us and they may feel threatened.

 When we lower down to their level or below, it reduces that threat perception and disarms our sense of dominance, increasing a sense of respect for our children.

 The same concept applies to our posture and our facial expressions.
-Dr. Dan said that when we frown, cross our arms, or tighten our muscles, we are more likely to perceive our children as troublemaking or deliberately defiant.
+Dr. Siegel said that when we frown, cross our arms, or tighten our muscles, we are more likely to perceive our children as troublemaking or deliberately defiant.

-But if we relax our face and body posture, we are able to see them in a more positive light—leading to more productive conversation and avoiding a power struggle.
+But if we relax our face and body posture, we are able to see them in a more positive light, leading to more productive conversation and avoiding a power struggle.

 Name it to Tame It: A Powerful Anger Management Tool for Parents

-Dr. Dan originated the term “name it to tame it” as a tool to help parents manage anger.
+Dr. Siegel originated the term “name it to tame it” as a tool to help parents manage anger.
 He now prefers the term “name it to frame it” instead (the goal isn’t to dominate our feelings or to push them down, but to understand them.)

 Sometimes, simply verbalizing our frustration or anger can reduce its power.
-Dr. Dan said that studies show when the left side of our brain puts a word or a name to our feeling, the right side, which might be very activated in the moment, can calm down.
+Dr. Siegel said that studies show when the left side of our brain puts a word or a name to our feeling, the right side, which might be very activated in the moment, can calm down.

 Words help us frame and understand our emotions.